schmidtandreas/arch-install/README.md

 Finally, start the installation process:

 ```
-arch-install-master/arch-install.sh
+arch-install-master/arch-install.sh -c arch-install-master/configs/<configuration name>
 ```

 **CAUTION:** The installation will delete *all* existing data on the installation device including all other partitions and operating systems on it.

-**NOTE:** For both the `root` and main user, and also if you enabled the LVM-on-LUKS encryption, you will have to type in some passwords during the installation process.
+**NOTE:** For both the `root` and main user you will have to type in some passwords during the installation process.

-Depending on your computer and internet connection speed, installing the defaults takes about 60 minutes (downloading 1.8 GB) and uses 11.1 GB of the installation device.
+Depending on your computer and internet connection speed, installing the defaults takes less then 60 minutes.

 The installation is done, once you see